Halium/docs/porting/first-steps.rst

       android-sdk-platform-tools bootimg-tools-git abootimg-git

 ..
 Note::
-    Arch uses python3 as default python, which may cause some errors while building.
-Using a python virtualenv2 is highly recommended.
+    Arch uses python3 as default version for Python, which may cause some errors while building.
+Using a Python virtualenv2 is highly recommended.
 Please refer to `<https://wiki.archlinux.org/index.php/Python/Virtual_environment>`_ for instructions on setting the Virtual Environment.

 .. todo::
     Add information for installing packages on other distros